| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 River Matsesta and the sulphurous smell rising from the very blue

+water of the river is anything but complimentary!
 The remarkable vegetation of Sochi, which owes its variety and

 profusion to the unique climate of the region, is one of the city’s